ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 <footer>
 Notes:

-  - The "old postoffice" is present-day 484 Brooktondale Road.
+  - The "old postoffice" and prior to that, the location of M. E. Mills, is present-day 484 Brooktondale Road.
   - "TNT" refers to the store that is presently Brookton's Market and was owned by the Mulks in early 1900's.
 See [Historical Names]({{< relref "#historical-names" >}})
   - The source of the quotes about the Mills' home are from the property deeds of the time.
   - The source of the quote in the last paragraph about extending credit is taken from E. D. Shurter's tribute in the Ithaca Journal.